YouTubers are going from strength to strength

 The sheer size of YouTube means that you’ll get a wide variety of users looking for all kinds of videos.
-Trying to decide who your target audience will be might seem daunting, but you should look on it as an opportunity.
+Trying to decide who your target audience will be might seem daunting, but you should look at it as an opportunity.

 Just like you would if you were running an ad campaign, consider which demographic group your content would be most suited to.
-Think about factors like age, gender and occupation when making your decision.
+Think about factors like age, gender, and occupation when making your decision.

 It’s often best to target an audience that’s the same age and gender as you, as it’s easier to relate to them.
 Ask your friends what they’d be interested in watching and their answers could give you an insight into what your peers would like.

 Some of the most popular categories on YouTube include gaming, travel, health and fitness, sport, music, beauty, science, food and kids videos.
 Despite the amount of content that already exists in these areas, there is always room for something new.